 Notes: Only countries with available data are considered.

-- For more information on this topic, see Investment and financing for development and Official support for sustainable development.
+- For more information on this topic, see Robust and predictable financing sources and Official support for sustainable development.

 - For additional analysis of external debt stocks trends in developing and transition economies, see United Nations (2018).